About

 I started noticing the same pattern in my personal life.
 The weeks I showed up with a clear weekly plan, written by hand, were the weeks I made real progress.
 The weeks I relied on apps and digital reminders were the weeks I felt scattered.

 So I leaned in.
 I started collecting fountain pens and trying different notebooks.
 I experimented with planning systems — Bullet Journal, time-blocking, analog task management.
-And I started making videos about it, mostly because I couldn't find anyone who talked about analog planning from an engineer's perspective.
+And I started making videos about it, mostly because I couldn't find anyone who talked about analog planning from a bridge designer's perspective.

 The channel launched in late 2024.
 Within a year we hit monetization and ~750 subscribers.
 The newsletter followed, and so did the community.
 Planning Engineered is where the precision of engineering meets the warmth of handwriting.